 When you first start to notice that the water coming from your taps and shower heads isn’t hot enough, you may think it’s just you.
 Or maybe it’s temporary.
 But then the lukewarm water keeps flowing, and other people in your household start to complain about it.
 Something is definitely wrong.
 But what is it?

 There are several reasons why you might experience a decline in hot water temperature, and most have to do with your water heater.
 In most cases, you’ll need to contact professional plumbers for water heater repairs in Temple Terrace, FL.
 Or you may need to have those professionals replace your water heater entirely.
+To determine if a replacement is necessary, review the top signs you need to replace your water heater.
 We’ll look into some of the possible reasons your water heater isn’t heating enough as it once was.

 Excess sediment in the tank

 Sediment in the freshwater entering your home will start to collect along the bottom of the tank of your water heater.
 This will happen faster if you have high mineral content in your water (i.e. hard water).
+To learn more about how hard water affects your system, consider reading about hard water’s impact on your home.
 This sediment becomes an insulating layer between the heat exchanger and the water, making it harder for the thermal energy from the heat exchanger to warm the water.

 Plumbers can solve this by flushing out the tank.
 We recommend you schedule regular maintenance for your water heater to flush out the tank periodically, which will prevent this problem in the future and help your water heater to last longer.